k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 # Setup for PGSQL 13.3

-When using TDM, you need to have a PostgreSQL database.
-This document explains how to install such database.
+When using TDM, you need to have a **PostgreSQL** database; this document describes how to install it.

 TDM 7.xx is certified to be used with PGSQL 9.6 & 13.
 - You can provide access to a PostgreSQL database if you have one.
 If you do not, one is provided with the TDM application.